havarddj/typst-preview.el/README.md

 # Todos:
+If you want to get involved, feel free to fork this repository and look into one of the following:

--   [ ] Find a better way to get name of static-host _without_ searching websocket buffer
+-   [ ] Get rid of annoying 'No active typst-preview'-message
--   [ ] Make sure we can have multiple files with same name (which emacs distinguishes with "filename.typ<dir>")
--   [x] Make compatible with tinymist in addition to typst-preview
+-   [ ] Add example using :vc in use-package
+-   [ ] Add outline functionality (NB: this might come for free from tinymist?)
+-   [ ] Ensure that slides work properly
 -   [ ] Fix \"revert buffer makes typst restart\" - should be enough to look for existing instance.
 Does reverting reset buffer-local variables?
--   [ ] Add outline functionality (NB: this might come for free from tinymist?)
+-   [ ] Sync memory files on save
+-   [ ] Solve some out of bounds problem? (jump to source on certain symbols)
--   [ ] Ensure that slides work properly
+-   [ ] Refresh local variables of connected files when running clear-active-files

+-   [x] Find a better way to get name of static-host _without_ searching websocket buffer
+-   [x] Make sure we can have multiple files with same name (which emacs distinguishes with "filename.typ<dir>")
+-   [x] Make compatible with tinymist in addition to typst-preview
 -   [x] Build more robust restart functionality
   + [x] add buffer-kill hook
   + [x] Clear variables after stopping
   + [x] When buffer closed, remove from list of active files
--   [ ] Sync memory files on save
--   [ ] Solve some out of bounds problem? (jump to source on certain symbols)
 -   [x] Don't start processes on startup?
 Or at least don't open windows
--   [ ] Refresh local variables of connected files when running clear-active-files
 -   [x] Option for pinning main document on a per-file basis
 	+ [x] respect file variable set in first line
 	+ [x] option to set file variable in beginning of file
 -   [x] Open browsers in linux/windows, not just MacOS
 -   [x] Ensure that opening several .typ instances works
 -   [x] Clean up typst-preview-start